 We are, in essence, storytellers, of which there is still a beautiful ancient history of in Africa to be told.”

-Zarafa means “the beloved one” in Arabic and comes from a giraffe that was presented to Charles X of France in 1826 by the Viceroy of Egypt.
-Today Zarafa, Botswana’s first Relais & Chateaux property, is an exquisite camp located on the private 130,000 hectare Selinda Reserve.
-The Reserve links the Okavango Delta with Chobe National Park and every area of the camp offers stunning views over the Zibadianja Lagoon, the source of the Savuti Channel.
+Zarafa Camp is located on the private 130,000-hectare (320,000-acre) Selinda Reserve.
+The Selinda Reserve links Botswana’s Okavango Delta with the Linyanti waterways, and every area of the camp offers stunning views over the Zibadianja Lagoon, the source of the Savuti Channel.

-Under a canopy of ebony trees, the camp has a sizable main lounge, library, dining area and bush boutique.
+Under a canopy of ebony trees, the main camp area offers guests a sizable main lounge, library, dining area and bush boutique.
 An outdoor gym and in-room massage are available.
-With all its careful appointments, Zarafa maintains the perfect balance between luxury, romance and adventure and the camp has no equal when it comes to its environmental credentials.
-Only recycled hardwoods and canvas were used in the construction, all the camp’s electricity comes from its solar farm and a bio-gas system converts vegetable waste into usable cooking gas.
+With all its careful appointments, Zarafa Camp maintains the perfect balance between luxury, adventure and offering that romantic Botswana safari experience.
+The camp has no equal when it comes to its environmental credentials.
+The camp’s construction consists of recycled hardwoods and canvas.
+All the camp’s electricity comes from its solar farm, and a biogas system converts vegetable waste into usable cooking gas.

-Selinda Reserve is home to leopard, lion, cheetah, elephant, buffalo, red lechwe, zebra and giraffe.
-It is also a refuge for some of the more uncommon species such as African wild dog, roan and sable.
-And for birders the nearby African skimmer colony is a highlight.
-From camp, hippos are visible in the Lagoon and elephant wander through regularly.
+The private Selinda Reserve is home to leopard, lion, cheetah, elephant, buffalo, red lechwe, zebra and giraffe.
+It is also a refuge for some uncommon species such as African wild dogs, roan and sable.
+And for birders, the nearby African skimmer colony is a highlight.
+From camp, hippos are visible in the Lagoon, and elephants wander through regularly.
 It is an exciting area, and guests are in the heart of this wilderness wonderland.